code-chronicles-code/leetcode-curriculum/workspaces/eslint-config/README.md

 ## Development

-Like the rest of the [Code Chronicles Leetcode ecosystem](../../), this package is structured as a Node module, using [classic Yarn](https://classic.yarnpkg.com/) as the package manager.
+Like the rest of the [Code Chronicles Leetcode ecosystem](../../), this package is structured as a Node module, using [Yarn](https://yarnpkg.com/) as the package manager.

 You can install dependencies by running `yarn`, either in this package's directory, or in the repository root.
 The usual `yarn format` and `yarn lint` commands are available, but for the time being there is no `yarn typecheck`, since this package is pure JavaScript rather than TypeScript.
 (However, it hopefully will be [in the near future](https://eslint.org/docs/latest/use/configure/configuration-files#typescript-configuration-files)!)